TakeruAce/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Hacking Sense of Shape",
-  "Haptic Device",
+  "Hacking shape perception of wielding object", "Haptic Device",
+  "MLE, Bayesian inference",
   "VR / AR of haptics",
   "Human-Augumentation",
-  "Computational Perception Design"
 ]

 # Organizational groups that you belong to (for People widget)